-TSU CATALOG FACT SHEET #16c TOPICAL INFORMATION ENROLLMENT Enrollment is the completion of the application procedure, including processing through the office of the Registrar, and the payment of requisite tuition and fees, whereby an individual becomes a student.
+TSU CATALOG FACT SHEET #12c TOPICAL INFORMATION ENROLLMENT Enrollment is the completion of the application procedure, including processing through the office of the Registrar, and the payment of requisite tuition and fees, whereby an individual becomes a student.
 EQUIVALENT CREDIT TSU may grant equivalent (portfolio) credit for life, work, and ministry experience.
 Equivalent credit may also include military training, College Level Examination Program (CLEP) exam scores, and continuing education hours and units.
 The Registrar can help you identify the documentation needed to substantiate equivalent (portfolio) credit.
 FACULTY CLASSIFICATION & DEVELOPMENT The TSU Faculty is classified according to terminology defined by our nontraditional educational system.
 This system of definition applies whether a faculty member functions on campus or at a distance.
 The following terms and definitions apply to the TSU system: professor (functions in a continuous access+capacity by way of teaching, advising and/or mentoring); associate professor (functions in a continuous or periodic access+capacity by way of teaching, advising and/or mentoring); visiting professor (functions in a continuous or periodic access+capacity by way of research and/or academic projects); visiting professor (provides lectures on a periodic basis by invitation of the university).
 The goal of the faculty of each TSU college is to model lifelong learning.
 This motivates each of us to stay abreast of, and engaged with, contemporary issues in our fields of interest and expertise through continual reading and research, while remaining faithful to our commitment to the authority of the Bible.
 GENERAL STUDIES REQUIREMENT The traditional educational establishment has determined that a certain mixture of studies (courses in writing and speaking English, mathematics, physical and natural sciences, social and behavioral sciences, humanities, foreign languages, and the arts) is advantageous for the successful development of a well-rounded+learning experience.
 While the concept is not unworthy from an academic perspective, the assessments and applications of such standards are often medieval in their formulation.
 While we encourage broadness in learning, we also understand that life can be an even better teacher than formal educational processes.
 Therefore, our evaluations of students in terms of a general studies requirement for %rts+degrees takes into consideration the full range of life experiences, whereby resultant learning can be truly diverse, extensive, and, not uncommonly, superior.
 GRADE, MINIMUM PASSING For individual courses, the minimum passing grade for undergraduate students is D; the minimum passing grade for Master of Arts students is B; the minimum passing grade for Master of Divinity students is C; the minimum passing grade for doctoral students is B. GRADE POINT AVERAGE (GPA) We calculate the number of grade points for each course by multiplying the number of points for the letter grade earned by the number of SCH for the course.
 Your grade point average (GPA) is calculated by dividing the total grade points earned by the total number of SCH attempted.
-For purposes of grade point average only, the following system applies: $\begin{array}{l} \mathsf{A} &= 3.8 \text{ to } 4.0 \\ \mathsf{A} &= 3.6 \text{ to } 3.7 \\ \mathsf{B} &= 3.3 \text{ to } 3.5 \\ \mathsf{B} &= 2.9 \text{ to } 3.2 \\ \mathsf{B} &= 2.6 \text{ to } 2.8 \\ \mathsf{C} &= 2.3 \text{ to } 2.5 \\ \mathsf{C} &= 1.9 \text{ to } 2.2 \\ \mathsf{C} &= 1.6 \text{ to } 1.8 \\ \mathsf{D} &= 0.9 \text{ to } 1.2 \\ \mathsf{D} &= 0.6 \text{ to } 0.8 \\ \mathsf{F} &= 0.0 \text{ to } 0.5 \end{array}$
+For purposes of grade point average only, the following system applies: $\begin{array}{l} A &= 3.8 \mbox{ to } 4.0 \\ A - = 3.6 \mbox{ to } 3.7 \\ B + = 3.3 \mbox{ to } 3.5 \\ B &= 2.9 \mbox{ to } 3.2 \\ B - = 2.6 \mbox{ to } 2.8 \\ C + = 2.3 \mbox{ to } 2.5 \\ C &= 1.9 \mbox{ to } 2.2 \\ C - = 1.6 \mbox{ to } 1.8 \\ D + = 1.3 \mbox{ to } 1.5 \\ D &= 0.9 \mbox{ to } 1.2 \\ D - = 0.6 \mbox{ to } 0.8 \\ F &= 0.0 \mbox{ to } 0.5 \end{array}$